-According to the LHH Talent Management Survey 83% of organisations expect that offering career development opportunities will grow in importance.
+According to the LHH Talent Management Survey, 83% of organisations expect that offering career development opportunities will grow in importance.
 No surprise given that 91% of high performers say that working for an employer that offers learning and development opportunities is critical to them.
 When it comes to Millennials, 87% say career development is an important part of their jobs.
-And there are significant benefits to providing a career supportive culture, with 78% of businesses that do reporting positive revenue growth – 21% ahead of companies that don’t.
+And there are significant benefits to providing a career supportive culture, with 78% of businesses which do reporting positive revenue growth – 21% ahead of companies which don’t.

-So given that positive set of figures for career development why is that only 23% of HR professionals agree that their career management is effective?
+So given that positive set of figures for career development, why is it that only 23% of HR professionals agree that their career management is effective?
 Furthermore, 57% of organisations report that managers are simply not conducting regular career conversations with employees.
-It’s clear that there is a wide career management gap between the value placed upon discussing and developing an employee’s future path and the actual implementation of such vitally-important programmes.
+It’s clear that there is a wide career management gap between the value placed upon discussing and developing an employee’s future path and the actual implementation of such vitally important programmes.
 Those who do close that gap clearly see a lift in profitability, engagement, and retention – so what’s holding others back from achieving this goal?

 1. The impact of digitalisation

 Technological change is already having a major impact on jobs, and the pace of change will continue to accelerate.
-According to McKinsey by 2030 375 million workers – that’s 14% of the global workforce – will need to switch occupations because of digitally-driven advances such as greater automation.
-This will also create new roles and career paths so upskilling and reskilling the workforce will become an ongoing challenge.
+According to McKinsey by 2030 375 million workers – that’s 14% of the global workforce – will need to switch occupations due to digitally driven advances such as greater automation.
+Of course this will also create new roles and career paths, so upskilling and reskilling the workforce will become an ongoing challenge.
 To avoid struggling to attract the best talent from a smaller pool, the need to develop your own talent will become even more vital – both to ensure your workers continue to have the right skills and to attract new employees by providing them with a clear career management strategy.

 2. Experience is vital to drive development